siavvasm/LiferayCustomAuthenticators/README.md

 A detailed documentation of the Liferay *Authentication Pipeline* and the *Custom Authentication System (CAS)* can be found [here](https://web.liferay.com/community/wiki/-/wiki/Main/Liferay+Authentation+Process) and [here](https://web.liferay.com/community/wiki/-/wiki/Main/Developing+a+Custom+Authentication+System).

-In brief the general *Authentication Pipeline* of Liferay Portal is depicted in the figure below:
+In brief the general *Authentication Pipeline* of the Liferay Portal is depicted in the figure below:

  <p align="center" width="624" height="661">
 	<img align="center" src="/authentication-pipeline.png" />